melvin2504/Detecting-the-difficulty-level-of-French-texts/README.md

 * Data split: 80% train, 20% validation
 * Random state: 42
 * Optimizer: AdamW

+The other submissions till the end of the Kaggle never reached our `0.595` score.
+Even with some data augmentations (you change see how we did that in the file `Dataaugmentation.ipynb`).

 ***

 ## Launching the Streamlit App :rocket: